Fraud solicitors – defence representation for all fraud offences

 Our fraud solicitors in our Leeds, York and Sheffield offices have extensive experience and a formidable reputation in this area of law, having successfully resolved many allegations of fraud across the UK without the need for criminal proceedings.

 We can represent you throughout the entire process, from the initial interview to a court appearance if required.
 If you or your company faces prosecution, we can help put a deferred prosecution agreement (DPA) in place to suspend the prosecution in return for your company meeting certain conditions.

 - Changing certain work practices

 - Putting measures in place to prevent unlawful activity in the future.

 We will challenge every assertion made by the prosecution and scrutinise every piece of evidence put forward.

-Our expert Fraud Solicitors headed by Jeremy Scott are renowned for their strong success rates in challenging fraud cases.
+Our expert fraud solicitors are renowned for their strong success rates in challenging fraud cases.